An understanding of how to mix colors brings joy and excitement to the art of painting.

 Sometimes we want calmer, natural looking colors in our paintings.

-Mixing any color with its compliment will subdue it and make it look more natural.
+Mixing any color with its complement will subdue it and make it look more natural.

 There are two ways to subdue a color and make it a more natural looking color.